National OA Leadership

 National OA Director - Matt Dukeman

-Matt Dukeman is originally from Eureka, California, and is from Orca Lodge of the Redwood Empire Council.
+Matt Dukeman is originally from Eureka, CA, and is from Orca Lodge of the Redwood Empire Council.
 Matt held a number of positions as a youth, including chapter, lodge and section chief.
 He also served as the director for the OA Trail Crew program in 2003.

 One of his favorite memories was participating in OA Trail Crew, which he describes as a defining experience as well as the source of his faith in the OA high adventure program.
 Matt’s father, an Eagle Scout, originally got him involved as a youth and stayed active after earning his Eagle Scout Award.
 Outside of Scouting, Matt and his wife Molly stay busy with their three young children: Kinley, Walker and Cole.

 Last revised on